Xoraurea/tpp-executive/documentation/executive/game.md

 ### customPropositions : Array\<CustomProposition\>

 `customPropositions` is an array containing every custom legislation proposition registered through Executive by modifications.

+## Events

+### onGameLoad : BindableEvent(eventObj)

+`onGameLoad` is fired whenever a save is loaded or a new game is begun by the player. `onGameLoad` does not pass any additional parameters to registered event listeners.

 ## Functions